Symmetric webs, Jones-Wenzl recursions and $q$-Howe duality: Introduction

-It was long an open problem to extend Kuperberg's results to describe $\Rep{\sln}$, the full subcategory of all finite dimensional $\sln$-modules whose objects are finite tensor products of the fundamental $\sln$-representations $\bV^k_q\C_q^n$.
-As before, by Karoubi completing, it suffices to study $\Rep{\sln}$ to obtain a description of the entire category of finite dimensional modules.
+It was long an open problem to extend Kuperberg's results to describe $\Rep{\sln}$, the full subcategory of all finite-dimensional $\sln$-modules whose objects are finite tensor products of the fundamental $\sln$-representations $\bV^k_q\C_q^n$.
+As before, by Karoubi completing, it suffices to study $\Rep{\sln}$ to obtain a description of the entire category of finite-dimensional $\sln$-modules.
 A description of this subcategory in terms of $\sln$-webs was realized by Cautis, Kamnitzer and Morrison using the novel method of \textit{quantum skew Howe duality} (for short: $q$-skew Howe duality), see~\cite{ckm}.
-Our description of the entire category of finite dimensional quantum $\slnn{2}$-modules in this paper is, surprisingly, related to Cautis, Kamnitzer and Morrison's $\sln$-webs, which we briefly recall now.
+Our description of the entire category of finite-dimensional quantum $\slnn{2}$-modules in this paper is, surprisingly, related to Cautis, Kamnitzer and Morrison's $\sln$-webs, which we briefly recall now.
 Much more, of course, can be found in their paper.

-Cautis, Kamnitzer and Morrison show Theorem 3.3.1 in~\cite{ckm} that $\Rep{\sln}$ is (pivotal) equivalent to the category of $\sln$-webs, a \textit{combinatorially} defined category in which objects are sequences in the symbols $1^\pm, \cdots, (n-1)^\pm$, and morphisms are given by $\Z[q,q^{-1}]$-linear combinations of oriented, trivalent graphs with edges labeled by $1,\cdots,n-1$, such that the sum of the incoming and outgoing labels agree at each vertex.
-Moreover, by convention, the edges are directed outward at the bottom and inward at the top iff the corresponding boundary number is positive.
+In Theorem 3.3.1 from~\cite{ckm}, Cautis, Kamnitzer, and Morrison show that $\Rep{\sln}$ is (pivotal) equivalent to the category of $\sln$-webs, a \textit{combinatorially} defined category in which objects are sequences in the symbols $1^\pm, \dots, (n-1)^\pm$, and morphisms are given by $\C(q)$-linear combinations of oriented, trivalent, planar graphs with edges labeled by $1,\dots,n-1$, such that the sum of the incoming and outgoing labels agree at each vertex.
+Moreover, by convention, the edges are directed outward at the bottom and inward at the top if the corresponding boundary number is positive.

 The correspondence between this diagrammatic category and the category of $\sln$-modules is given by associating a tensor product of fundamental $\sln$-modules and their duals to each sequence, with $k^+$ corresponding to $\bV_q^k \C_q^n$ and $k^{-}$ to its dual $(\bV_q^k \C_q^n)^*$.
 The generating $\sln$-webs are